 Learn what it takes to successfully manage a team of people.
-You’ll cover how to communicate within different company cultures, and best practices for creating strategies, decision making, and accountability.
-Move on to discuss the basics of budgeting, what to know about production planning, and how to take inventory and create a sample budget.
+The lesson will cover how to communicate within different company cultures and teach you the best practices for creating strategies, decision making, and accountability.
+Afterwards, you'll learn about the basics of budgeting, production planning, and how to take inventory and create a sample budget.

-Receive an overview of the procurement process including elements of supplier selection, supplier evaluation, and the bidding process.
-Move on to discuss supplier contracting including general contract principles, contract drafting, and different types of purchasing contracts.
+Receive an overview of the procurement process, including elements of supplier selection, supplier evaluation, and the bidding process.
+After that, the lesson will discuss supplier contracting, including general contract principles, contract drafting, and different types of purchasing contracts.

 Master the art of persuasive communication.
 In this section of the course, you'll be taught how to know your audience, organize your argument, and how to effectively place evidence and emotion in your persuasive thought.
 You'll also cover powerful negotiating strategies that play to different personality types and situations.

 Take a deep dive into price and cost analysis.
 You'll learn about pricing evaluation, how to research and use data to create a price estimate, and how to factor in timing and outsourcing.